The Shopper Real Estate: How to obtain your license

 Once you obtain your real estate license you can expect several real estate companies to contact you, if they have not already.
 Selecting a real estate broker to work for is an essential decision in your real estate career.
 I would look for a company where you will gain experience and training early on.
 An office culture that you fit into and that you enjoy is very important also.
 With a healthy local real estate market, it’s a great time to jump in!

-Jess Barron is an Associate Broker with Lindseys, Inc. Realtors and President of the Newnan-Coweta Board of Realtors.
+Jess Barron is an Associate Broker with Lindseys, Inc. Realtors and former President of the Newnan-Coweta Board of Realtors.